susam/mathb/README.md

     ```

     By default, MathB reads post data from and writes post to
     `/opt/data/mathb/`.
-The next section explains how to make MathB
+The next section explains how to make it use a
-    use a custom data directory path.
+    custom data directory path.

  4. Run MathB with the following command: